What is MEF2C Related Syndrome?

 Nonsense Variant - A single letter change in the DNA causes the protein to be shorter than typical (i.e. MEF2C c.860C>A)

-Insertions & Duplications - Insertions and duplications add a nucleotide or several nucleotides to the DNA sequence (i.e. MEF2C c.908dup)
+Insertions & Duplications - Insertions and duplications can add a nucleotide to the DNA sequence

-Deletion - A deletion removes a nucleotide or several nucleotides from the DNA sequence.
+Deletion - A deletion can remove a nucleotide from the DNA sequence

-Frameshift Variant - An insertion or deletion changes the gene’s reading frame (i.e. MEF2C c.908dup)
+Frameshift Variant - An insertion or deletion that changes the gene’s reading frame

-The MEF2C Natural History Study with the lab of Dr. Wendy Chung, Chief of the Department of Pediatrics, Boston Children’s Hospital & Mary Ellen Avery Professor at Harvard Medical School, will assist in the examination of the different types of mutations within our patient group.
+The MEF2C Natural History Study with the lab of Dr. Wendy Chung, Chief of the Department of Pediatrics, Boston Children’s Hospital & Mary Ellen Avery Professor at Harvard Medical School, will include different types of known variants within our patient group.

 How rare is this diagnosis?